Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 The down arrow and concurrent instructions to scroll were added as the landing page takes up the full height of the screen.

-## 3. Short personal biography & photo of Karina
+## 3. Short biography & photo of Karina

-I wasn't sure about including this page, but I was convinced by both a recruiter and an employer that a basic introduction and photograph would be beneficial, as people like to be able to place a face to go with information.
+I wasn't sure about including this page, and I hadn't included it in my wireframes or mock-ups, but I was convinced by both a recruiter and an employer that a basic introduction and photograph would be beneficial, as people like to be able to place a face to go with information.
 I was also made aware that this was a good opportunity to expand on my experience in business and wealth of knowledge about SMEs in particular.

 The page is fully responsive and I ensured that I compressed the image, so as not to impact load times unnecessarily.